olivierpascalhenry/OrionFTP/README.md

 Version:
 -------

-OrionFTP 0.5.0.
+OrionFTP 0.5.1.

 Project Overview:
 -----------------

 The idea behind OrionFTP is to propose a small and simple FTP client with basic options.
 It was designed for my own use and for my familly (in particular my father).
-It is based on Python 3.5, PyQt 5.10 and written with the help of Eclipse.
+It is based on Python 3.6, PyQt 5.11 and written with the help of PyCharm 2018.2.

 Important information: